This content originally appeared on doctoroz.com

-Mehmet Oz, MD, Cardiology, answeredVitamin C helps to reduce stress because it allows the body to quickly clear out cortisol, a primary stress hormone that increases sugars in the bloodstream.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredVitamin C helps to reduce stress because it allows the body to quickly clear out cortisol, a primary stress hormone that increases sugars in the bloodstream.
 Although helpful in a fight or flight scenario, regularly elevated levels of cortisol in your body suppress normal functioning of the digestive system, reproductive system, and growth processes.
 Vitamin C helps to regulate cortisol and prevent blood pressure from spiking in response to stressful situations.
 Grab an orange, a kiwi, or try a supplement of 3,000mg for maximum benefit.

 This content originally appeared on doctoroz.comHelpful?
 2 people found this helpful.

 Holly Lucille, ND,RN, Health Education, answered